mongodb/mongodb-kubernetes-operator/README.md

 The MongoDB Community Kubernetes Operator supports the following features:

-> Warning: Currently the operator doesn't support Replicaset deployment with server version >= 7.0.
-We are working on adding the support for it.

 - Create [replica sets](https://www.mongodb.com/docs/manual/replication/)
 - Upgrade and downgrade MongoDB server version
 - Scale replica sets up and down